.

 The top reasons cyclists stop cycling, and potential cyclists don’t ride, are near misses and perceived risk.

-Each individual cyclist that rides with a camera, and reports all of their near miss incidents to our free Incident Management System, helps to create safe, shared, streets for all vulnerable road users.
+Each cyclist that rides with a camera, and reports all of their near miss incidents to our free Incident Management System, helps to create safe shared streets for all vulnerable road users.

-We invite all cyclists - pedal powered, electric bikes, scooters and motorcyclists - to use our free Incident Management System to track, map, update and analyze all of their near miss incidents, search for repeat offenders, establish potential patterns of dangerous driver behavior, and generate near miss data to map dangerous locations - before collisions occur!
+We invite all cyclists, pedestrians, runners and rollerbladers to use our free Incident Management System to track, map, update and analyze all of their near miss incidents, search for repeat offenders, establish potential patterns of dangerous driver behavior, and generate near miss data to map dangerous locations - before collisions occur!

 Profits from our work support our mission.